Parents

 Parent Volunteer Opportunities

 Resurrection College Prep High School values parents and alumnae who are willing to help our community.
 There are opportunities to get involved with event planning, working at events, committee work as well as serving in positions on our Parents Club, Men's Club, and Athletic Booster Club.
-The school's Development Office also welcomes parent volunteers to help with fundraising efforts and special events.
+The school's Advancement Office also welcomes parent volunteers to help with fundraising efforts and special events.

 There are so many wonderful ways you can be a part of your daughters’ school!
 We are committed to keeping you connected, to meet your needs as concerned high school parents and work with you to keep our school strong.